Peru is one of the most popular countries to travel around in South America, mostly thanks to its iconic Wonder of the World, Machu Picchu.

 6. Get your Amazon fix in Iquitos

 Accessible only by boat or plane, jungle-locked Iquitos is the largest city within the Peruvian rainforest.
 The city sits at the mouth of the Amazon and is the perfect destination for eco-tourism.
 The nearby Pacaya Samiria National Reserve is Peru’s largest reserve at two million hectares.
 It’s home to a huge range of nearly 1,000 birds, mammals, fish, reptiles, and more.
-A 3-day, 2-night tour through the reserve starts from around 1,200 PEN per person.
+A 3-day, 2-night tour through the reserve starts from around 1,400–1,500 PEN per person including food.

 7. Sandboard in Huacachina

-This little town is a desert oasis and a welcome relief after hiking through Machu Picchu.
-It’s very affordable and hostels here offer great deals for sandboarding and sand buggy tours around the nearby dunes.
-Two-hour tours cost about 50-75 PEN, which include a sand buggy driver and sandboard rental.
+This little town is a desert oasis famous for its sandboarding and buggy tours around the nearby dunes.
+Two-hour tours cost about 100–125 PEN, which includes a sand buggy driver and sandboard rental.
 Most tours leave around 4pm so you can catch the sunset on the dunes.
-There is also a lagoon surrounded by palm trees in Huacachina, and you can rent a rowboat to paddle around it.
-A half-hour rental costs around 5 PEN per person.
+There is also a lagoon surrounded by palm trees in Huacachina, and you can rent a rowboat to paddle around it (but honestly it’s super small so it’s not that special).
+Beyond the dunes, most travelers come here to take advantage of the big party/hostel scene and spend a few days relaxing among the dunes.

 8. See penguins in Paracas

-Paracas is in the south of Peru and is sometimes called the “Poor Man’s Galapagos” for its impressive wildlife, consisting of over 400 different species.
+Paracas is known for its impressive wildlife, consisting of over 400 different species.
 Thousands of birds, as well as large sea lion and penguin populations, call the area home.
 You can visit the Paracas National Reserve via an organized boat tour.
-Be sure to go early (around 8 am).
+Be sure to go early.
 A full-day tour of Paracas includes a boat trip to the Islas Ballestas and a bus trip around the national reserve in the afternoon.
-It costs about 115 PEN.
+It costs about 150 PEN.

 9. Walk through the White City